sedhossein/clean-code-with-clear-coder/README.md

 - good music in your tierd time can help you to get better ,  but not always and in all times.

+- answer to others questions, that other ones answer to your questions . if know some concept or etc. , teach them to others, let them to be better .

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna